thumbnail

 Quzhou

-It is located in eastern Yunnan, China, is the province's second-largest city and a major industrial/agricultural hub known as the "Pearl of Eastern Yunnan".
+It is located in eastern Yunnan, China, and is the province's second-largest city and a major industrial/agricultural hub known as the "Pearl of Eastern Yunnan".

 Qujing